Home Lessons Tutorials Links Books About Us Site Map

 Tyler served in the military during the War of 1812.

-He was on his knees playing marbles when informed that he had become president upon the death of Harrison.
+He was on his knees playing marbles when informed that he had become president upon the death of President Harrison.
+(Some people say this is a tale.)

-John Tyler didn't have a Vice President.
+John Tyler didn't have a Vice President (a first).
 He had been William Henry Harrison's VP, and the position was not filled when Tyler assumed the presidency.
 He was the first Vice President to replace a President due to death.

 John Tyler was the first President whose wife died while he was holding the office of the President.